Stay in touch

 Less common side effects include:

-Some people will have mild effects from the chemotherapy drug, such as nausea (feeling sick) and vomiting (being sick).
+Some people will have mild effects from the chemotherapy drug, such as feeling sick (nausea) and being sick (vomiting).

 You can ask your treatment team if this is a suitable treatment option for you.
 They can refer you to the nearest available location for treatment.